Hi

 Selected talks:

-- 7 June 2024: Ambiguity and nonlinearity in the assimilation of visible and infrared observations.
-ISDA seminar series (online), see the recording.
+- 06/2024: Ambiguity and nonlinearity in the assimilation of visible and infrared observations.
+ISDA seminar series (online), see the recording

 See my latest publications.
 See my CV, PhD thesis, MSc thesis, and BSc thesis.